vardanbarsegyan/vardanbarsegyan.github.io/_pages/about.md

 I'm currently working as a [scientific researcher](https://www.wodc.nl/over-het-wodc/organisatie/medewerkers/vardan-barsegyan) at the Research and Documentation Centre (in Dutch: Het Wetenschappelijk Onderzoek- en Documentatiecentrum - WODC) - the knowledge centre in the field of the Dutch Ministry of Justice and Security.
 In 2019-2023, I worked as a postdoctoral researcher at the [department of sociology at Utrecht University](https://www.uu.nl/en/organisation/sociology) (Utrecht, the Netherlands).

-I have been living in the Netherlands since 2016.
-I was born in Armenia in 1990 and grew up in Russia.
+I have been living in the Netherlands since 2016, studied and grew up in Russia, and was born in Armenia in 1990.

 My research interests